-Dennis and I were engaged for 6 very short weeks.
+Dennis and I were engaged for six very short weeks.
 It’s a great story but too long to tell you now.
-Maybe another time!
 But in the midst of all the fast paced wedding planning Dennis and I began the deep immersion of learning each other.

 Essentially we were eagerly pleading, “I want to know all about you.
 Don’t leave anything out!”
 Even though we could’ve never imagined the depths that we’d share over the last four decades, the intentional romantic whirlwind of our engagement whet our appetites with a desire to know more and more of each other.